-FURTHER ORDERED, that PEU shall cause a summary of this Order Nisi to be published once in a statewide newspaper of general circulation or of circulation in those portions of the state where operations are conducted, such publication to be no later than April 13, 2015, and to be documented by affidavit filed with the Commission on or before May 4, 2015; and it is
+FURTHER ORDERED, that PEU shall cause a summary of this Order Nisi to be published once in a statewide newspaper of general circulation or of circulation in those portions of the state where operations are conducted, such publication to be no later than April 23, 2014 and to be documented by affidavit filed with this office on or before April 28, 2014; and it is

-FURTHER ORDERED, that all persons interested in responding to this Order Nisi be notified that they may submit their comments or file a written request for a hearing which states the reason and basis for a hearing no later than April 20, 2015, for the Commission's consideration; and it is
+FURTHER ORDERED, that all persons interested in responding to this Order Nisi be notified that they may submit their comments or file a written request for a hearing which states

-FURTHER ORDERED, that any person interested in responding to such comments or request for hearing shall do so no later than April 27, 2015; and it is
+FURTHER ORDERED, that any party interested in responding to such comments or request for hearing shall do so no later than April 28, 2014; and it is

-FURTHER ORDERED, that this Order Nisi shall be effective May 4, 2015, unless PEU fails to satisfy the publication obligation set forth above or the Commission provides otherwise in a supplemental order issued prior to the effective date.
+FURTHER ORDERED, that this Order Nisi shall be effective April 30, 2014, unless PEU fails to satisfy the publication obligation set forth above or the Commission provides otherwise in a supplemental order issued prior to the effective date.

-By order of the Public Utilities Commission of New Hampshire this third day of April, 2015.
+By order of the Public Utilities Commission of New Hampshire this fifteenth day of April, 2014.